bhb/expound/README.md

 ### Printing results for `check`

-The Expound printer can print results from `clojure.spec.test.alpha/check`
+Unfortunately, at the moment the vanilla `cljs.spec.test.alpha/summarize-results` does not use `*explain-out*`.
+The good news is that Expound provides a custom `explain-results` function instead, so that you can print results from `clojure.spec.test.alpha/check`

 ```clojure
 (require '[expound.alpha :as expound]